Yale Sustainable Dining

 Reducing food waste is important to Yale Dining and to the Yale community, but we can only do this with your help.
 Some of the waste is made up of peelings, cores and bones, but the majority is, or once was, perfectly good food.
 The amount of food that is thrown away is not only a waste of food but energy, and water as well.
 Yale Dining asks you to please be aware of the food you choose during your meals and to help reduce the amount of food that is thrown away in the dining halls.

 Trayless dining is another facet of our waste reduction strategies.
 Studies have consistently shown that using a tray leads to wasting almost twice as much food as trayless diners.
 Producing less waste saves money on composting and making uneaten food, savings which are put back into supplying even better food in the dining halls.
-Trayless dining systems vary among dining halls.
+All residential college dining halls are trayless.